 Our Roles and Relationships

 Our life is in constant flux: we hold many different roles and relationships.
 We are daughters and sons, mothers, fathers, grandparents, friends and siblings, aunties and uncles, work colleagues and so much more.
 Each of these roles and life stages bring their own challenges.
 And it is in each and every relationship, be it a close or distant one, fulfilled and loving, tense, broken and/or unhappy that our lives unfold.
-Authors explore how our deepest need to belong to our family can help or hinder our life to flourish.
-The authors show how constellations can help us live life fully.
+Authors explore how the Orders of Love help our life to flourish and enable us to live life fully.
 Read more

 The World of Work